-The network is a group of people and organizations that work with each other to achieve the EIN’s vision and mission.
+The network is a group of people and organisations that work with each other to achieve EIN’s vision and mission.
 They become linked to the network through participation in its activities.

-Organizations and individuals can join the EIN by becoming its members or by partnering with the EIN.
-EIN members shall have a right to participate in the EIN’s General Assembly meetings, receive information about all EIN activities and actively contribute to the development of the EIN.
-EIN partners can participate in and benefit from the EIN activities.
+Organisations and individuals can join EIN by becoming members or by partnering with the network.
+EIN members shall have a right to participate in EIN’s General Assembly meetings, receive information about EIN activities and actively contribute to the development of the network.
+EIN partners can participate in and benefit from all EIN activities.

 (1) Become a member

 EIN membership is open to all civil society organisations or individuals adhering to the founding statute of EIN and working towards effective implementation of judgments of the European Court of Human Rights (ECtHR).

 All membership applications shall be reviewed and approved by the EIN Board, in accordance with the EIN founding statute.
 Member candidates shall provide the following documents to EIN:

 - Application form, which can be found here

 - Its founding statute or other relevant documentation demonstrating the applicant’s activities related to EIN goals